Creating a website is an essential step for all businesses looking to increase their online visibility.

 Without a web hosting provider, this nightmare might become a reality.

-This guide will demystify and answer questions about what web hosting is, how it works and how to find the right company for your needs.
+This guide will demystify and answer questions about what web hosting is, how it works and how to find the right company for your web server needs.

 Let’s get your website up and running.

 Web hosting is a service companies provide that allows you to make your website visible and accessible.
-Rather than hosting your website on your own network server, you rent space on a provider’s — this ensures maximum speed, reliability and security for your website.
+Rather than hosting your website on your own network server, you rent space on a web hosting service provider’s — this ensures maximum speed, reliability and security for your website.